Back to homepage

 ) on the Toolbar.

 Step 2.
-Choose to which CSV you want to connect:
+Choose the CSV you want to connect to:

-• To local CSV.
+• Local CSV.
 Use this option to load a file from your local file system.

-• To remote CSV.
-Use this option to load a file by its URL.
+• Remote CSV.
+Use this option to load a remote file by its URL or data returned by a server-side script.

 Here’s an example of connecting to a remote CSV file: